mesonbuild/meson/docs/markdown/Reference-manual.md

   depends on such as a symbol visibility map.
 The purpose is to automatically trigger a re-link (but not a re-compile) of the target when this file changes.
-- `link_whole` links all contents of the given static libraries whether they are used by not, equivalent to the `-Wl,--whole-archive` argument flag of GCC, available since 0.40.0.
+- `link_whole` links all contents of the given static or shared libraries whether they are used by not.
+Equivalent to the `-Wl,--whole-archive` argument flag of GCC for static libraries, and `-Wl,--no-as-needed` for shared libraries.
+Available since 0.40.0.
 As of 0.41.0 if passed a list that list will be flattened.
+  Shared libraries are only accepted since 0.47.0.
-- `link_with`, one or more shared or static libraries (built by this project) that this target should be linked with, If passed a list this list will be flattened as of 0.41.0.
+- `link_with`, one or more shared or static libraries (built by this project) that this target should be linked with.
+If passed a list this list will be flattened as of 0.41.0.
 - `export_dynamic` when set to true causes the target's symbols to be dynamically exported, allowing modules built using the